CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

 ## 6.1 Create the Docker Compose file

-I've prepared a single docker compose file to complete this application To prepare the application for deployment with Docker compose, copy the following files into your project:
+I've prepared a single docker compose file to complete this application To prepare the application for deployment with Docker compose:

+**Action:** Copy the following files:

-- Copy /Files/docker-compose.yml to /docker-compose.yml
+- Copy /Files/docker-compose.yml to /Workshop/docker-compose.yml
-- Copy /UmbWeb/appsettings.Staging.json to /UmbWeb/appsettings.Production.json
+- Copy /UmbWeb/appsettings.Staging.json to /Workshop/UmbWeb/appsettings.Production.json
-- Copy /Files/UmBlazor/wwwroot/appsettings.Production.json to /UmBlazor/wwwroot/appsettings.Production.json
+- Copy /Files/UmBlazor/wwwroot/appsettings.Production.json to /Workshop/UmBlazor/wwwroot/appsettings.Production.json

 Todo : What's a better way to to Appsettings in Blazor?

 ## 6.2 Run the Docker Compose file

 Finally before we run, we need to delete all existing containers.

-Run the following command in your terminal:
+**Action :** Run the following command in your terminal:

     docker rm -f umblazor umbweb umbweb2 umbdata

 Verify that none are running by looking at the Docker Desktop app, or by running the 'docker ps' command.
 Once all running containers have been deleted, we can run the Docker Compose file.

-We first build the relevant images using the following command:
+**Action :** We first build the relevant images running the following command:

     docker compose build

 That step isn't necessary, but it's good to have the images built before we run the containers.

-It also allows us to run all containers with the following command.
+**Action :** Start all contaiers using the following command:

     docker compose up -d